Andrea Corsaro

-Andrea Corsaro (born 14 August 1958 in Vercelli) is an Italian politician.
+Andrea Corsaro (born 14 August 1958) is an Italian politician.

 Biography

 He ran for Mayor of Vercelli at the 2004 local elections, supported by a centre-right coalition.
-He won and took his office on 28 June 2004.
+He won and took office on 28 June 2004.
 Corsaro joined The People of Freedom in 2009 and was elected for a second term at the 2009 local elections.

 Corsaro ran again for Mayor of Vercelli in 2019 and he won at the second round against the outgoing mayor Maura Forte.
 He took office on 12 June 2019.